markuszoeller/markuszoeller.github.io/posts/2017/11/24/ansible-playbook-roles/index.rst

 Extract a ``grafana`` role
 --------------------------

-We do the very same to the tasks to install the *Grafana* service:
+We do the very same to install the *Grafana* service:

 .. code-block:: bash